 The Decision to Incorporate

 Self-employed workers who set up as a sole proprietorship to do business can later change their minds.
 They can choose the other legal option: the business corporation (also called a company).
-To pick this option, they must “incorporate”.
+To pick this option, they must “incorporate”, which means creating a legal structure to run the business.

 To make incorporating worthwhile, the business usually has to be making a certain amount of money.
-When the business is making more money, the advantages of operating as a business corporation (such as earning more profits and reducing the self-employed worker’s personal risks) outweigh the disadvantages (especially the cost and complexity).
+When the business is making more money, the advantages of operating as a business corporation outweigh the disadvantages.

 To make it easier to move from a sole proprietorship to a business corporation, a “tax rollover” is possible.
 This allows everything owned by the sole proprietorship to be transferred to the corporation with minimal or even no taxes.